 2. Both male Longhorn bulls and female heifers have horns.

 3. They are not related to the English Longhorn, and they don't look anything like them, either.
 Sometimes they are mistaken for Watusi cattle, though.

-4. The breeds of cattle traveled from Spain to the West Indies and then Mexico before arriving in Texas and the rest of the USA.
+4. These breeds of cattle traveled from Spain to the West Indies and then Mexico before arriving in Texas, Nebraska, and the rest of the USA.
 Yes, the Longhorns were originally Mexican longhorn beef instead of Texas longhorn beef!

 5. The Longhorn didn't become the Texas state large mammal until 1995.

 6. They come in all colors and patterns, including spotted.

-7. Longhorn herds traveled long distances because, unlike other cattle, the animal could forage on brush and survive for days without water.
+7. Longhorn herds traveled long distances because, unlike other cattle, the animal could forage on brush and survive for days without water on the open range.